RomainMarques/Mobile-Development/README.md

 * [Xcode](https://developer.apple.com/xcode/) (for iOS)

 ### Installing
 To install the application, you need to clone the [repository](https://github.com/RomainMarques/Mobile-Development) on your machine.
-Once done, you need to ...

-And now you have the application running on your machine.

 ### Running the tests
 *Tests are not implemented yet*